-Senior secured bank loan funds - The Company has \$16.0 million invested in closed end funds which invest primarily in loans.
-The Company has no right to redeem its investment in these funds.
-The Company's investments in these funds are valued using estimated monthly net asset valuations received from the investment manager, as discussed in detail above.
-It is estimated that the majority of the underlying assets in the closed end funds would liquidate over 4 to 5 years from inception of the respective fund.
+Senior secured bank loan fund - The Company has \$18.7 million invested in a closed end fund which invests primarily in loans.
+The Company has no right to redeem its investment in this fund.
+The Company's investments in this fund is valued using the estimated monthly net asset valuation received from the investment manager, as discussed in detail above.
+It is estimated that the majority of the underlying assets in the closed end fund would liquidate over 4 to 5 years from inception of the fund.

 Hedge funds - The Company invests in hedge funds that pursue multiple strategies.
 The fair values of the investments in this category are estimated using the net asset value per share of the funds, as discussed in detail above.
-The Company's investments in hedge funds at June 30, 2014 are \$3.2 million of so called "side pocket" investments which are not redeemable at the option of the shareholder.
+The Company's investments in hedge funds at September 30, 2014 are \$2.7 million of so called "side pocket" investments which are not redeemable at the option of the shareholder.
 The Company will retain its interest in the side pocket investments referred to above, until the underlying investments attributable to such side pockets are liquidated, realized or deemed realized at the discretion of the fund manager.